Written 19th of October 2020, updated 11th of May 2021

 go.sum in particular is a lock-file

-application has, so your dependencies have changed only if this file
+has, so your dependencies have changed only if this file has changed.

-has changed.
-This also means that the Docker cache is invalidated at
+This also means that the Docker cache is invalidated at this line if

-and prints the progress to standard out.
-Again, because of the
+prints the progress to standard out.
+Again, because of the caching,

-caching, this is only done if your dependencies change, which is
+this is only done if your dependencies change, which is nice because

 COPY . ./ copies all of your code into the image.
 Note